-Once in the environment, mercury can convert to its highly toxic and bioavailable organic form, methylmercury.
+Once in the environment, mercury can convert to its highly bioaccumulative organic form, methylmercury, which is highly toxic and bioavailable when ingested.
+Elemental mercury, though also highly toxic and bioavailable when inhaled, is not typically found in sufficient concentrations in outdoor ambient air to cause concern (though indoor exposures can be high in industrial settings or where there has been a mercury spill.
 Methylmercury is an ecological risk to benthic (sediment-dwelling) organisms, fish, birds, and mammals because it bioaccumulates and biomagnifies as it moves up through the food chain.
-Adverse effects on wildlife include impaired development of early life stages, slower growth, endocrine and reproductive failures, and lethality.
-There is also evidence that methyl mercury may exhibit similar neurotoxicity endpoints in some species of wildlife as in humans (Basu and Head, 2010).
+Adverse effects on wildlife include impaired development of early life stages, slower growth, endocrine and reproductive failures, hormonal and behavioral changes, and lethality (Scheuhammer, et al., 2007).
+There is also evidence that methylmercury may exhibit similar neurotoxicity endpoints in some species of wildlife as in humans (Basu and Head, 2010).

+Methylmercury developmental neurotoxicity has constituted the basis for risk assessments and public health policies (Mergler, et al., 2007).
 Methylmercury is a human health risk because it is an easily absorbed and distributed neurotoxin that affects the central nervous system.
 Consumption of fish and other seafood is the primary pathway for human exposure to methylmercury.
-Elevated mercury concentrations are the cause for some fish consumption advisories in all the Great Lakes.
+Elevated mercury concentrations are the cause for some fish consumption advisories in all the Great Lakes and there has been some evidence linking elevated mercury exposure in the Great Lakes basin to various health outcomes (Gilbertson, 2004, 2009; McCann, 2012).
 In Ontario's Great Lakes waters, mercury accounts for 25% of advisories for Lake Superior, 21% for Lake Huron, 40% for Lake St. Clair and the St. Clair River, 11% for Lake Erie, and 12% for Lake Ontario (Figure 8) (Evers et al., 2011).
-Mercury concentrations in the selected sizes of fish from the Great Lakes are now below $0.2 - 0.3 \mu g/g$ which allows for consumption advisories that are minimally (i.e., 8 meals per month) to moderately restrictive (i.e., 4 meals per month) (ITT, 2015).
+Mercury concentrations in the selected sizes of fish from the Great Lakes are now below $0.2 - 0.3 \mu g/g$ which allows for consumption advisories that are minimally (i.e., 8 meals per month) to moderately restrictive (i.e., 4 meals per month) for the general population (ITT, 2015).
 Updated fish consumption advisories are available on-line (Great Lakes Consortium for Fish Consumption Advisories, 2018; MOECC, 2018).